Our bathroom renovation is underway and I’ll be posting updates and progress during the One Room Challenge beginning early October!

 The cabinet project was like a small child learning how to count to 10.
 The bathroom renovation is like that same small child taking an advanced calculus course.
 At Yale.

-In addition to being the largest project we’ve ever taken on, bathroom remodeling is expensive as shit.
+In addition to being the largest project we’ve ever taken on, bathroom remodeling is expensive.
 So in honor of DIYing, here are some tips to spruce up your bathroom without dropping $14,000,000 on a full bathroom reno:

 This is essentially the #1 way to update a room.
 If you’re stuck with a bathroom you’re not crazy about but you’re on a budget, consider painting the walls, tiles and even the vanity.
 Painting the tile and vanity won’t last as long as replacing them altogether, but it’ll get you by until you have $14,000,000 you need to remodel